lechnerc77/azd-compatibility-azure-function/README.md

 # Sample compatibility journey for the Azure Developer CLI

-> ⚠ **The steps and the code presented in this branch are described and built in accordiance to the Azure Developer CLI version [0.2.0-beta.1 (2022-09-14)](https://github.com/Azure/azure-dev/releases/tag/azure-dev-cli_0.2.0-beta.1)**
+> ⚠ **The steps and the code presented in this branch are described and built in accordance to the Azure Developer CLI version [0.2.0-beta.1 (2022-09-14)](https://github.com/Azure/azure-dev/releases/tag/azure-dev-cli_0.2.0-beta.1)**

 ## Introduction